4d/docs/website/translated_docs/pt/Tags/tags.md

 <P>Welcome to <!--#4DTEXT vtSiteName-->!</P>
 ```

-The value of the 4D variable `vtSiteName` will be inserted in the HTML page when it is sent.
+Just like the `4DTEXT` tag, this tag lets you assess a 4D variable or expression that returns a value, and insert it as an HTML expression.
 This value is inserted as simple text, special HTML characters such as ">" are automatically escaped.

 You can also insert 4D expressions.
 You can for example directly insert the contents of a field (`<!--#4DTEXT [tableName]fieldName-->`), an array element (`<!--#4DTEXT tabarr{1}-->`) or a method returning a value (`<!--#4DTEXT mymethod-->`).
 The expression conversion follows the same rules as the variable ones.
 Moreover, the expression must comply with 4D syntax rules.